Want to know why and how you can use awareness days to inspire photography content ideas? Then read on.

 We shared news, updates, case studies, hosted events and worked with social media influencers to create a buzz around the awareness week, and the valuable publicity we created allowed us to reach many more people about how the charity helps those who experience tinnitus.

-But, you don’t need to be affiliated with an awareness campaign in order to incorporate into your marketing.
+But, while this is how awareness campaigns can be used, you don’t need to be affiliated with a charitable campaign or awareness day/week in order to incorporate into your marketing.